Geometric art: Motifs

 Linear designs were the principal motif used in this period.
 The meander pattern was often placed in bands and used to frame the now larger panels of decoration.
 The areas most used for decoration by potters on shapes such as the amphorae and lekythoi were the neck and belly, which not only offered the greatest liberty for decoration but also emphasized the taller dimensions of the vessels.

 The first human figures appeared around 770 BC on the handles of vases.
 The human forms are easily distinguished because they do not overlap with one another, making the painted black forms discernible from one another against the color of the clay body.
-The male was depicted with a triangular torso, an ovoid head with a blob for a nose and long cylindrical thighs and calves.
-Female figures were also abstract.
-Their long hair was depicted as a series of lines, as were their breasts, which appeared as strokes under the armpit.
+The males were depicted with triangular torsos, ovoid heads with blobs for noses and long cylindrical thighs and calves.
+Female figures were also abstracted.
+Their long hair was depicted as a series of lines, as were their breasts, which appeared as strokes under the armpits.